ramp-kits/rl_simulator/README.md

 For more information on the `ramp-test` options and generated outputs please refer to the [ramp-workflow documentation](https://paris-saclay-cds.github.io/ramp-docs/ramp-workflow/advanced/workflow.html).

 ### Dynamic evaluation

-To evaluate a model, coupled with a random shooting agent, in a model-based reinforcement learning setup use the `model-based-rl` command.
+To evaluate a model, coupled with a random shooting agent, in a model-based reinforcement learning setup use the `mbrl-run` command.
 For instance to evaluate the linear model you can run
 ```
-model-based-rl --submission arlin_sigma --agent-name random_shooting
+mbrl-run --submission arlin_sigma --agent-name random_shooting
 ```
 The `--submission` option name was inherited from the terminology used by `ramp-test`.
 Other options include the number of epochs, the minimum number of steps per epoch, using an initial trace instead of running a random agent for the first epoch.
 More information on the different options can be obtained by running `model-based-rl --help`.